zaidsaid-007/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ## 0x09.
 Web infrastructure design

-This was a week-long project in which I began to research web infrastructure design.
-As I conducted research on different design principles, I whiteboarded diagrams of a developing web infrastructure.
-I started with a simple LAMP model and ended with a fully distributed, monitored, and secured system.

-Files in this project contain links to each respective whiteboard diagram.
+During a week-long project, I delved into the intricacies of web infrastructure design.
+Through extensive research on various design principles, I meticulously crafted diagrams on a whiteboard to illustrate the evolution of a web infrastructure.
+Beginning with a basic LAMP model, I gradually transitioned to designing a comprehensive system characterized by distribution, monitoring, and robust security measures.
+Each file in this project corresponds to a specific whiteboard diagram, providing a visual representation of the progressive stages of infrastructure development.